waynesutton/Impossible/auth/impossibleauth.md

 **Acceptance Criteria**:

 - [ ] Can access admin dashboard at `/dashboard`
-- [ ] Can view comprehensive analytics
+- [ ] Can view comprehensive analytics for both single-player and challenge modes
+- [ ] Can see challenge completion rates and battle statistics
+- [ ] Can view user registration vs anonymous play metrics
 - [ ] Cannot access without admin role
 - [ ] Actions are logged for audit purposes